An Introductory Guide to Atomic Force Microscopy (AFM)

 Table of Contents

-Because surface chemistry is a key driver in the design of a material, AFM is a useful technique for many scientists, especially chemists, nanotechnologists and material scientists.
+Because surface chemistry is a key driver in the design of materials, AFM is a useful technique for many scientists, especially chemists, nanotechnologists and material scientists.
 Other high-powered microscopy techniques include scanning electron microscopy (SEM), scanning tunneling microscopy (STM) and transmission electron microscopy (TEM).

 Atomic Force Microscopy in a Nutshell